 Dr. Martyn Chilton

-Dr Martyn Chilton is a Principal Scientist at Lhasa Limited, where he leads the research efforts around creating, improving, and applying in silico models to predict skin sensitisation and related toxicity endpoints.
-His background is in organic chemistry, having received a master’s degree and PhD from the University of Sheffield.
-Since joining Lhasa Limited in 2015 he has been interested in the role that computational approaches can play in the toxicological safety and risk assessment of chemicals, and he has been fortunate to be involved in several interesting projects in this field, collaborating with scientists across the pharmaceutical, cosmetic, and personal care industries.
-Recently he was a member of the OECD working group which helped create the guidance document on defined approaches for skin sensitisation, the first such international guidance to include in silico sensitisation models alongside in chemico and in vitro experiments.
+Martyn Chilton is a Principal Scientist at Lhasa Limited, where he leads the research efforts around creating, improving, and applying in silico models to predict skin sensitisation and related toxicity endpoints.
+He is particularly interested in how such models can be applied to make real world safety and risk decisions.
+Since joining Lhasa Limited in 2015 he has been fortunate to be involved in several interesting projects and collaborations in this field, including membership of the working group which helped create OECD guideline 497 on defined approaches for skin sensitisation.

 With over 25 years' experience, Ms. Schaible is responsible for oversight and direction of WuXi AppTec's Analytical Chemistry department in St Paul, Minnesota.
 The analytical staff she manages is responsible for providing custom chemistry testing services including extractables/leachables, materials characterization and target analysis testing, method development, method validation as well as standardized testing including compendial testing.
 Ms. Schaible received her Bachelors of Science in Chemistry from Winona State University, and has experience working in the pharmaceutical, medical device, environmental and R&D industries, including over 15 years of analytical experience in GLP, GMP, FDA and ISO regulated laboratories.
 Ms. Schaible provides technical guidance and testing program design, and is an international and U.S. delegate for TC 194, the technical committee for ISO 10993.